bcronje/docs/docs/support/troubleshooting.md

     100.117.177.98
     ```

-2. Use `nslookup` to query the nameserver identified in step 1 by attempting to resolve the special DNS name `_my.id.enclave`
+2. Use `nslookup` to send a test query to the Enclave nameserver identified in step 1 by attempting to resolve the special DNS name `_my.id.enclave`.
+It should resolve to your own local Enclave IP address, the same IP as the nameserver you're querying.

     ```
     C:\> nslookup _my.id.enclave 100.117.177.98